 These non-renewable fuses are current-limiting and conform to 248-8.
 Current ratings of UL Class J fuses range from 0A to 600A, and the voltage rating is 600VAC.
 Class J fuses are available with DC ratings.
 The interrupting rating is 200kA rms symmetrical.
 Fuses with 300kA interrupting ratings are available.
 Time-delay labeling is available if the fuse meets the UL optional time-delay test requirements of a minimum 10-sec opening time at 500% of fuse current rating.

 The interrupting ratings may be 50kA, 100kA, or 200kA rms symmetrical.
 Class K-1 fuses provide the best degree of current limitation.
-On the other hand, Class K-5 fuses provide a lesser degree of current limitation.
+On the other hand, Class K-5 fuses provide a lower degree of current limitation.

 The standards requirements for Class K fuses prescribe maximum peak let-through current and maximum I2t let-through energy for each class and all are current-limiting fuses.
 Interestingly, these fuses cannot be labeled as current limiting because they are interchangeable with Class H fuses, which are noncurrent limiting.
 There is not a specific time delay for Class K fuses, which are quick-acting to provide short-circuit and overload protection, while time-delay fuses have a deliberate delay.
 These fast-acting fuses can avert trouble quickly by isolating faults, preventing damage to electrical systems.